 Dinner in a Pumpkin is a warm, hearty meal with the delicious flavors of fall.
 I always hope it will fill my kids tummies before trick-or-treating and prevent them from eating too much candy.
-One can always hope!
+One can dream!

 Ingredients for Dinner in a Pumpkin

-- Pumpkin – This is the key ingredient of Dinner in a Pumpkin.
+- Pumpkin – This is the key ingredient of dinner in a pumpkin.
+And yes, you will use the entire pumpkin!
 Make sure to pick a medium pumpkin that sits up well on its own so it will stay upright on the baking sheet.